ECE-322-Project-Team-ACJJKY/ECE-322-Group-Project/weak-normal-equivalence.md

 # weak normal equivalence class testing
-## wat is weak normal equivalence class testing
+## what is weak normal equivalence class testing
 designing a test case so that it covers one and only one invalid equivalence class and as many as possible valid equivalence classes
 ## test cases and outcomes
 | id | description | expected outcome | actual outcome |